arpanp1986/interviewTest/README.md

   -H "Authorization: Basic Zm9vOmJhcg==" \
   "http://localhost:3000/sorted_data?sort_by=population&order_by=desc&page=1&per=15"

-# I have included two implementations
+# The controller included two implementations
   * Using JMESPath search implementation
   * Using postgres DB with columntype as jsonb datatype

 Both are efficient and powerful for searching through JSON object.

-## API endpoints for querying JSON using JMESPath search implementation
+## API endpoints for querying JSON objects using JMESPath search implementation

-Following is the list of API endpoints with all possible status code and responses.
+Following is the list of API endpoints with status codes and sample responses.

 ### Request `GET /countries`